sizhongbin/sizhongbin.github.io/OrnaNote/event/yearsend.md

-# A Year's End
+# Stop Scruug!

-> Last Update: 28 Nov, 2023
+> Last Update: 08 Dec, 2023

 ## What's new in 2023

-Don't know yet.
+1. Event name changed.
+2. Mobs and Bosses can be found in Regular Dungeon rather than Goblin Fortress.

 ## SzHb's Notes